 How Does Food Delivery Impact the Environment?

-Food delivery services impact the environment in two major ways; waste and emissions.
+Food delivery services impact the environment in two major ways: waste and emissions.
 It was seen that lockdowns in Australia caused a 20% increase in household solid waste, partially due to increases in food deliveries.
 Additionally, if changes aren’t made, it’s projected that carbon emissions from food delivery will rise 32% by 2022, which is around 6 million tons.
 Understanding how the food delivery industry creates and manages waste is the first step to being able to change the outcomes.

 Environmental Waste

 Non-sustainable packaging in food delivery is a contributor to environmental waste.
 Because some of these materials, like single-use plastics, don’t biodegrade, or in the case of styrofoam, take around 500 years to decompose, it’s a net increase in the amount of solid waste generated by the average household.
-Solid waste contributes to methane emissions
+Solid waste contributes to methane emissions.

 Food Waste

 Restaurants generate around 33 million pounds of food waste per year.
-This can include food that’s unfinished by customers, food that spoils, and even perfectly good food that’s simply not kept more than 24 hours, due to store policies.
+This can include food that’s unfinished by customers, food that spoils, and even perfectly good food that’s simply not kept for more than 24 hours due to store policies.
 When it comes to food delivery, there’s no specific data yet on food waste generated by delivery apps, but you have to consider the possibility of an increase in food waste.
 For example, food that gets delivered to the wrong place may not be eaten.
-Deliveries with errors that violate certain diets, or would trigger allergic reactions would get wasted.
+Deliveries with errors that violate certain diets or would trigger allergic reactions would get wasted.
 Temperature, quality or even portion size can contribute to food waste from deliveries the same way it does food waste in a restaurant.

 Despite its organic nature, food waste has an impact on climate change.
 When food is wasted, so are the energy, water, and other resources that were used to grow it.
 Additionally, when food rots, it emits methane gas, which contributes to the greenhouse effect.